smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     async uploadFile (sdlFile)

     /**
-     * Attempts to upload a list of SdlFiles to core
+     * Attempts to upload a list of SdlFiles to Core
      * @param {SdlFile[]} sdlFiles - list of SdlFiles with file name and one of A) fileData, B) Uri, or C) resourceID set
      * @return {Promise} - Resolves to Boolean[] - whether the operations were successful */